Traian Herseni: Origins and schooling

 Herseni was a native of Transylvania, which, for most of his childhood, was an Austro-Hungarian province.
 His home village was Iași (Jás), in what was then Brassó County (present-day Brașov County), where his father worked as a notary public.
-On his paternal side, Herseni originated from nearby Hârseni, which gave the family its name.
-Born on February 18, 1907, Herseni went to school in Iași (1912–1915) and Făgăraș (1915–1924).
+On his paternal side, Herseni originated from nearby Hârseni, which apparently gave the family its name; several families of that name exist throughout the area, suggesting that the anthroponym precedes the geographical location—one theory, advanced by historian Augustin Bunea, is that all Hersenis originate with an Istro-Romanian clan, itself dubbed "Hersenicus".
+By the time of his death, the sociologist was recorded as a member of the Roman Catholic community.
+Born on February 18, 1907, Herseni went to school in Iași (1912–1915) and Făgăraș (1915–1924), graduating in 1924 from the Radu Negru High School.
 These years coincided with World War I and the recognition of Transylvania's union with Romania: Herseni began his secondary education in a Hungarian-speaking regimen, and passed his baccalaureate examination in 1924, as a Romanian national.
+At the time, he was president of the students' literary club, named in honor of poet George Coșbuc.

 From 1924, Herseni was a student at the University of Bucharest Faculty of Law, studying under Gusti, Constantin Rădulescu-Motru, Nicolae Iorga, Ovid Densusianu, and Vasile Pârvan.
 Passionate about Gusti's attempts to restructure Romanian social science around rural sociology and participant observation, Herseni was taken on board for Gusti's field trips to Nereju (1927) and Fundu Moldovei (1928).
 Another one of Gusti's students, Henri H. Stahl, first met and befriended him at Nereju, and was impressed by the encounter.
 Herseni, he writes, "appeared quiet, withdrawn; and yet not lonesome", "ready to take on whoever would oppose him, whether friend or rival".
 He grasped complex social issues with "rapidity", and "imposed himself as one of the team leaders, obtaining for himself a rank that he would never lose".
 Herseni was particularly involved in a project to collect data on "pastoral sociology", while Stanciu Stoian observed village schools and Xenia Costa-Foru pioneered studies in the sociology of the family.